ahlee-shawn/Computer-Organization-2018-spring-NCTU/README.md

 Lab4: 120</br>
 Lab5: 120</br>

-The PDF in each file specification of the lab.
+The PDF in each file is the specification of the lab.